Table of Contents[Hide][Show]

 The city was a sleepy town when I was growing up, but today it’s a thriving metropolis with a vibrant downtown, great pro and semi-pro sports, the best children’s museum in the country and lots of fun free things to do with kids.

 Chicagoans flock to the towns that hug the southwest Michigan lakeshore — from New Buffalo to Saugatuck — for the wide sandy beaches and lake town vibe.
 But the area is also a rural and agricultural gem with wineries, u-pick farms, horseback riding and farm-to-table foodie fun.

 While the tourist draw is the “big lake” — Lake Michigan — the state is dotted with small inland lakes perfect for kayaking, canoeing, rafting and swimming.
 If you happen to have your own kayak or canoe, strap it to the roof of the car and bring it along.
 Most lakes have public access ramps for launch small boats.

-The Dutch-inspired town is home to more than 5 million tulips blooming throughout the town and the tulip festival in early May has won accolades as the Best Flower Festival, Best Small Town Festival in the United States and even the 2017 – 2018 Tulip Festival of the Year.
+The Dutch-inspired town is home to more than 5 million tulips blooming throughout the town and the tulip festival in early May wins accolades every year.

 These days, my hubby longs to make a stop in Kalamazoo to tour the Gilmore Car Museum.
 It claims to have one of Michigan’s largest collections of classic and vintage automobiles.